greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTENSION.html.md

 :   The name of an installed extension.

 new\_version
 :   The new version of the extension.
 The new\_version can be either an identifier or a string literal.
-If not specified, the command attempts to update to the default version in the extension control file.
+If not specified, `ALTER EXTENSION UPDATE` attempts to update to whatever is shown as the default version in the extension's control file.

 new\_schema
 :   The new schema for the extension.